 GOVERNANCE

 The network is based on a Collaborative Agreement among the member universities.
 Under this agreement, one university serves as lead partner and hosts a small secretariat.
-The secretariat is responsible for the overall coordination of the network and based in the office of the AAUN Chair, a senior academic in the lead university, currently the University of Sydney.
+The secretariat is responsible for the overall coordination of the network.

-The network is led by a Steering Group, representing a set of nine Australian member Universities and eleven African member universities.
-The Steering Group has two co-chairs, currently Professor John Hearn on the Australian side, and Professor Aldo Stroebel, Deputy Vice -Chancellor of the University of Mpumalanga, on the African side.
-The Group meets by teleconference.
+The network is led by a Steering Group, representing a set of nine Australian member Universities and thirteen African member universities.
+The Steering Group has two co-chairs, currently Associate Professor David Mickler on the Australian side, and Professor Aldo Stroebel, Deputy Vice -Chancellor of the University of Mpumalanga, on the African side.
+The Group meets by online meeting.

 A Consultative Group, representing specific expertise in African engagement and not restricted to official university representatives, provides key input across the thematic areas of engagement.
 It meets during annual fora and general meetings and may also meet on an ad hoc basis at other times.
 Consultative Group membership is open to nomination by a member institution at any time.